Back to All Events

 Born and raised in New Jersey, Barbara also lived in Atlanta, Georgia for many years until she yearned for snow and mountains for her landscape subject matter, which prompted her family’s move to Bend, Oregon in 2015.

-Barbara is also a popular workshop instructor throughout the US, teaching workshops coast to coast each year.
+Barbara is a popular workshop instructor throughout the US, teaching workshops coast to coast each year.

 “Painting isn’t just a job or hobby for me.
 It’s a passion.
 Maybe even an obsession.
 I try to paint experiences and emotions, rather than ‘things.’
 To do this, I need to push beyond the basic mechanics of creating the work.
 No painting is ever easy for me.
 Each one challenges me to create that magic that goes beyond just a painting of a thing.
 That magic doesn’t always happen in every single attempt, but it’s those euphoric instances when the painting 'hits' that make it worth going through all the painful 'misses.’"